AliceO2Group/Monitoring/README.md

 ## Getting started
-Examples are avalibale in *example* directory.
+Examples are available in *example* directory.

 ### Injecting user specific metric
 Simple example that allows to send a metric.